git-of-aj/interview-prep/SQL/basics.md

 In summary, while stored procedures without parameters might return similar results to a view, they are more flexible and offer better performance for complex scenarios.
 ### Functions
-Creates a user-defined function (UDF), which is a Transact-SQL or common language runtime (CLR) routine.
+> create a function to calculate discount and add its values to a new column in your view/table Creates a user-defined function (UDF), which is a Transact-SQL or common language runtime (CLR) routine.
 A user-defined function accepts parameters, performs an action such as a complex calculation, and returns the result of that action as a value.
 The return value can either be a scalar (single) value or a table.
 Use this statement to create a reusable routine that can be used in these ways:

 - In Transact-SQL statements such as SELECT